 Outreach is our most effective way of reaching the millions of people who still don’t have access to contraception.
 We have over 400 outreach teams who will drive, fly, sail or trek to deliver services to people in rural and remote communities.
-And because we offer a range of short-term, long-term and permanent methods, it means the women we reach can get on with their lives without constantly worrying about their health or getting pregnant.
-Sometimes they don’t have to think about it for years.
+And because we offer a range of short-term, long-term and permanent methods, women can choose the method that's right for them and their future.

 In a single year, our teams travelled around 13 million kms—the same as going to the moon and back 15 times—to reach clients in some of the world’s most remote and under-resourced areas.

 Our outreach services take a range of free or subsidised high-quality and modern contraception to people who wouldn't be able to access it any other way.
 Operating on a wide scale we visit over 20,000 locations every year, reaching:

 For many women a visit from an MSI outreach team is life-changing.
 It can mean the difference between her living happily, or having her health, family finances or education suffer.
 And the impact of empowering a woman to control her destiny creates ripples that touch her family, community and country.

 Every one of the countries we work in is different, and within those countries there can be great disparities between towns and villages.
 Our country programmes plan their outreach trips long in advance, working with governments and the local community to identify what will work best for their unique local contexts and communities.